Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Holographic-(V)AE (H-(V)AE)

+{\bf Network architecture and training.} H-(V)AE consists of an encoder that, through learned linear projections and pre-set nonlinear operations, project the data onto a compressed rotationally equivariant latent space.
+A trained decoder that is similarly constructed then takes this latent projection and reconstructs the input data.
+The combination of leaned linear and pre-set nonlinear operations form equivariant Clebsch-Gordan blocks (CG bl.) both for the encoder and the decoder; see Figure~\ref{fig:model} and below for details on the structure of a Clebsch-Gordan block. \\

+Using the Clebsch-Gordan blocks, we construct a fully rotationally equivariant architecture for unsupervised learning.
+Specifically, the encoder takes as input a steerable tensor with maximum degree $\ell_\text{max} = L$ and, via a stack of Clebsch-Gordan blocks, iteratively and equivariantly transfers information from higher degrees to lower ones, down to the final encoder layer with $\ell_\text{max} = 1$, resulting in the invariant ($\ell=0$) and the frame-defining equivariant ($\ell=1$) embeddings.
+The frame is constructed by learning two vectors from the $\ell=1$ embedding in the final layer of the encoder and using Gram-Schmidt to find the corresponding orthonormal basis~\cite{schmidt_zur_1907}.
+The third orthonomal basis vector is then calculated as the cross product of the first two.

+The decoder learns to reconstruct the input from the invariant ($\ell=0$) embedding of the encoder's final layer $\mathbf{z}$ and the frame, iteratively increasing the maximum degree $\ell_\text{max}$ of the intermediate representations by leveraging the CG Tensor Product within the Clebsch-Gordan blocks (Figure~\ref{fig:model}C).
+We refer the reader to Section~\ref{sec:architecture_details} for further details on the design choices of the network.

+To add stochasticity and make the model variational (i.e., constructing H-VAE as opposed to H-AE), we parameterize the \textit{invariant} part of the latent space by an isotropic Gaussian, i.e., we learn two sets of size $z$ invariants, corresponding to means and standard deviations. \\

-We train H-(V)AE to minimize the reconstruction loss $\mathcal{L}_{rec}$ between the original and the reconstructed tensors, and, for H-VAE only, to minimize the KL-divergence of the posterior invariant latent space distribution $q(\vz|\vx)$ from the selected prior $p(\vz)$~\citep{kingma_auto-encoding_2013}:
+We train H-(V)AE to minimize the reconstruction loss $\mathcal{L}_{rec}$ between the original and the reconstructed tensors, and, for H-VAE only, to minimize the Kullback-Leibler divergence $D_{KL}$ of the posterior invariant latent space distribution $q(\vz|\vx)$ from the selected prior $p(\vz)$~\cite{kingma_auto-encoding_2013}:

-We use mean square error (MSE) for $\mathcal{L}_{\text{rec}}$, which as we show in Sec.~\ref{sec:pairwise_inv_rec_loss}, respects the necessary property of SO(3) pairwise invariance, ensuring that the model remains rotationally equivariant.\\ \\ We cast an isotropic normal prior to the invariant latent space: $p(\vz) = \mathcal{N}(\bf 0, \mI)$.
-Hyperparameters $\alpha$ and $\beta$ control the trade-off between reconstruction accuracy and latent space regularization~\cite{higgins_beta-vae_2022}.
-We find it practical to scale the reconstruction loss by a dataset-specific scalar $\alpha$ since the MSE loss varies in average magnitude across datasets.
-When training H-VAE, we find it beneficial to keep $\beta = 0$ for a few epochs ($E_\text{rec}$) so that the model can learn to perform meaningful reconstructions, and then linearly increasing it to the desired value for $E_\text{warmup}$ epochs to add structure to the latent space, an approach first used by \citet{bowman_generating_2016}.
+We use mean square error (MSE) for $\mathcal{L}_{\text{rec}}$, which as we show in Section~\ref{sec:pairwise_inv_rec_loss}, respects the necessary property of SO(3) pairwise invariance, ensuring that the model remains rotationally equivariant.
+We cast an isotropic normal prior to the invariant latent space: $p(\vz) = \mathcal{N}(\bf 0, \mI)$.
+Hyperparameters $\alpha$ and $\beta$ control the trade-off between reconstruction accuracy and latent space regularization~\cite{higgins_beta-vae_2022}; see Section~\ref{sec:training_objective_hyperparams} for details on tuning of these rates during training.\\